moonlight-stream/moonlight-qt/.github/ISSUE_TEMPLATE/bug_report.md

 - If so, which settings have been changed?
 - Does the problem still occur after reverting settings back to default?

+**Gamepad-related issues (please complete if problem is gamepad-related)**
+- Do you have any gamepads connected to your host PC directly?
+- Does the problem still remain if you stream the desktop and use https://html5gamepad.com to test your gamepad?
+  - Instructions for streaming the desktop can be found here: https://github.com/moonlight-stream/moonlight-docs/wiki/Setup-Guide

 **Client PC details (please complete the following information)**
  - OS: [e.g. Windows 10 1809]
  - Moonlight Version: [e.g. v0.9.0]
+ - GPU: [e.g. Intel HD Graphics 520]

 **Server PC details (please complete the following information)**
  - OS: [e.g. Windows 10 1809]
  - GeForce Experience version: [e.g. 3.16.0.140]
  - Nvidia GPU driver: [e.g. 417.35]
+ - Antivirus and firewall software: [e.g. Windows Defender and Windows Firewall]

 **Moonlight Logs (please attach)**
 - On Windows, `Moonlight-###.log` files can be found in `%TEMP%`.
 Simply type that into the File Explorer path field to navigate there.